 If you want to see the smaller marine life head on over to the Dhon Bibi Haa reef and gaze over the top of the coral blocks to watch frogfish, stonefish, lionfish and ribbon eels.

 The biggest draw of this modern resort has to be the house reef and the nearness to some of the most spectacular dive spots found in the Maldives.
 With a good drop off, corals and amazing fish life.
 You are able to snorkel all the way around this island.
 There are 6 cut through channels, if you want to come in earlier.
 Manta rays, sharks and even whale sharks have been seen here.
-This is a small island, but popular because of the best resort house reef listing.
+This is a small island, but popular because of its best resort house reef listing.

 A small simple entry level island that is often picked by holidaymakers because of its best resort house reef status.
 You can enter the lagoon from 7 channels found around the island.
-Biyadhoo not only offers sharks, rays, turtles and dolphins, but there is also a great choice of macro dive sites, where you can see lots of secretive and rare species as well as nudibranchs.
+Biyadhoo not only offers sharks, rays, turtles and dolphins, but there is also a great choice of macro dive sites, where you can see lots of secretive and rare species, as well as nudibranchs.
 There is also a cave where you can find ghost pipe fish, nudibranchs, harlequin shrimp and much much more.
 You will find there are more than 35 dive spots around Biyadhoo!

 This is the only island resort in the unspoilt Faafu Atoll and it is surrounded by a stunning house reef.
-Its remote location makes it a superb for snorkelers and divers to explore.
+The remote location makes it superb for snorkelers and divers to explore.
 The island has 2 wrecks which attract a fascinating wealth of sea life.
-3 to 4 dhonis leave daily in the morning and afternoon to the different dive spots, that can be reached in anywhere between 5 to 60 minutes, with varying dive difficulties.
+3 to 4 dhonis leave daily in the morning and afternoon to various different dive spots, that can be reached in anywhere between 5 to 60 minutes, with varying dive difficulties.
 The resort has been developed taking careful consideration of the environment, so it is completely unspoiled.

 Another island that is on almost everyone’s best resort house reefs list.
 The reef runs close to the beach around two thirds of the island.
-Snorkeling trips to nearby thilas and a sandbank are arranged with the water sports centre.
+Snorkeling trips to the nearby thilas and sandbank are arranged with the water sports centre.
 You can also take guided tours of the house reef.
 Attractions for divers include Fish Head Dive Site and Himendhoo Thila.

 Divers and snorkelers have eight channels cut through for their use.
 Diving here is first class, with world renowned thilas and channels to the north and south of the island.
 In the summer manta rays are often spotted nearby, and in winter you can take a 2 hour trip to Conrad Maldives Rangali Island to see them.

 This oval island lies in the centre of some of the most thrilling dive sites in the Maldives.
 Situated between 2 channels Vilamendhoo boasts an exceptional house reef that attracts both divers and snorkelers.
-The house reef encircles the resort and is one of the largest accessible house reefs in the Maldives.
+The reef encircles the resort and is one of the largest accessible house reefs in the Maldives.

 There are 10 channels cut in for entry and exit points.
 The reef is beautifully formed with several shallow caves and overhangs.
-Owing to its location gentle currents sweep down either side of the island attracting many fish in to the reef.
+Owing to its location, gentle currents sweep down either side of the island attracting many fish in to the reef.
 There are more than forty dive within a sixty minute Dhoni ride.
 It is no wonder this island is on the best resort house reefs.